Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 <span class="citation"><em>This scene takes place in Chapter 4, Area K84.</em></span>

 This area is largely as described in <span class="citation">K84.
 Catacombs (p.
 85)</span>, except where denoted otherwise below.

+> [!abstract]+ **Rahadin's Challenge**
+> This arc assumes the players visit the catacombs after completing all other major objectives (i.e., rescuing Gertruda, freeing Emil, and obtaining Argynvost's skull).
+When they do, Rahadin obstructs their departure from the catacombs after they visit St. Markovia's crypt, as described in [[#South Crypts, Third Row]].
+>
+> Should the players instead visit St. Markovia's crypt before completing one of their other three major objectives, Rahadin doesn't appear in the catacombs.
+Instead, once the players move to depart Castle Ravenloft, Rahadin appears to obstruct their departure the next time they pass through one of the following areas:
+>
+> * <span class="citation">K8.
+Great Entry (p.
+55)</span>, if the players are attempting to leave via <span class="citation">K7.
+Entry (p.
+54)</span>,
+> * <span class="citation">K78.
+Brazier Room (p.
+82)</span>, if the players are attempting to leave via the teleportation brazier there,
+> * <span class="citation">K23.
+Servants' Entrance (p.
+59)</span>, if the players are attempting to leave via that route,
+> * <span class="citation">K46.
+Parapets (p.
+68)</span>, if the players are attempting to leave by that route, and
+> * <span class="citation">K20.
+Heart of Sorrow (p.
+59)</span> otherwise.
+>
+> If Rahadin confronts the players in <span class="citation">K78.
+Brazier Room (p.
+82)</span>, he removes the seven stones set into the brazier's rim and places them into a small leather pouch before they enter the room.
+He then ties the leather pouch to his belt.
+If the players notice the stones' disappearance before noticing Rahadin's ***screams of the dead***, he emerges from his hiding place behind one of the iron golems and asks, "Looking for these?"
+A player can attempt to sever the pouch from Rahadin's belt by making an attack against Rahadin's AC with disadvantage.
+On a hit, the pouch is severed if the string tying it to Rahadin's belt takes at least 1 point of piercing, slashing, fire, acid, necrotic, radiant, or force damage.
+Rahadin also automatically drops the pouch if he uses the *amulet of Ravenloft* to pass through a wall, ceiling, or floor of the castle.
+>
+> See [[#South Crypts, Third Row]] for more information about Rahadin's statistics and appearance.
 ## P12a.
 North Catacombs
 ### North Crypts
 #### North Crypts, First Row